harbajsingh2002/Ecomm-Website-for-Book_Shopping/README.md

 Overall, the e-commerce platform is designed to be a scalable, robust, and secure system that allows customers to shop for products(Books) online with ease.
 The microservices architecture and use of DevOps tools ensures that the platform can be easily maintained and updated while minimizing downtime.

-Technologies Used:
+### Technologies Used:
-Nodejs
+- Nodejs
-MongoDB
+- MongoDB
-Git
+- Git
-Github
+- Github

-Features:
+### Features:
-User authentication: customers can register, login, and manage their profile information Product browsing: customers can browse products by category, filter by price or other attributes, and search for specific products
+- User authentication: customers can register, login, and manage their profile information
+- Product browsing: customers can browse products by category, filter by price or other attributes, and search for specific products
-Shopping cart: customers can add items to their cart, edit the quantity of items, and remove items from their cart
+- Shopping cart: customers can add items to their cart, edit the quantity of items, and remove items from their cart
-Checkout: customers can securely checkout using Stripe API to process payments Order management: customers can view their order history and check the status of their current orders Admin panel: administrators can manage product inventory, view and fulfill orders, and manage customer information
+- Checkout: customers can securely checkout using Stripe API to process payments
+- Order management: customers can view their order history and check the status of their current orders

-Installation:
-To run this project locally, you'll need to follow these steps:
+- Admin panel: administrators can manage product inventory, view and fulfill orders, and manage customer information

+### Installation and Setup Instructions
+Must have NodeJs installed in your machine
 Clone the repository to your local machine

-Install the technologies mentioned above on your machine Install dependencies by running npm install in both the root directory and the client directory Create a .env file in the root directory and add the following environment variables:
+Install dependencies by running npm install in both the root directory and the client directory `npm install`

-MONGO_URI=<your MongoDB connection string>
-JWT_SECRET=<your secret key for JSON Web Tokens>
-STRIPE_SECRET_KEY=<your secret key for Stripe API>
-Start the server by running npm start in the root directory
+To Start Server:
+`npm run start`

 Manual Testing:
 Postman was used for manual testing in this application.
+Every module has its own port.